dummics/vrchat-unityprojectsetup/README.md

 Note: Unity may still show some import/preprocess on the first GUI open (especially for packages with many textures/scripts).
 The scripts can reduce double-work, but they can't fully eliminate Unity's first-time asset pipeline.

+Cancellation:
+- During Unity steps (create/import/finalize), press `Q` or `Esc` to cancel.
+- If you cancel in UnityPackage mode, the script stops Unity and deletes the created project folder.

+Incomplete project cleanup:
+- When creating a project from a UnityPackage, the installer writes a marker at `<Project>/.vrcsetup/state.json` with the current step.
+- The marker is created right after the Unity project is created (so a crash/failure afterwards can still be detected).
+- The project is marked `completed=true` only when all expected steps are marked as done.
+- In the wizard: `Setup project` → `Cleanup incomplete projects`.
+- It shows a paged checklist (default: all selected) so you can delete half-imported / dead projects safely.

 ## 📦 Structure

 ```